 If several files are selected, these changes will apply to them all.
 If a directory is selected, there will be a tick-box that gives you the option of applying any changes to all the directory contents too.

-- The third page, Esoterica, contains more information about the selection that you are very unlikely to want to know about.
+- The third page, Esoterica, contains a lot of information about the selection that you are very unlikely to want to know.
+However, since 4Pane 7.0, it also shows the output of the 'file' command, which may occasionally be useful.